mudassirshiekh/wx-ibmcloud-solutions-deployable-architectures/docs/lab/1_5-launch-app.md

 1. Switch to the **Applications (A)** tab and select **Open URL (B)** to launch the application.
 ![alt text](../images/1.5.1-n.png)

-2. Open the virtual agent chat window in the bottom right-hand corner.
+2. Open the virtual agent chat window in the bottom right-hand corner **(A)**.
 ![alt text](../images/1.5.2-n.png)

 3. Ask the virtual assistant questions.
 Here are some example questions to get you started.
-UPDATE THE QUESTIONS
-* I need help in getting a loan
-* What types of loans do you offer?
-* What is conventional fixed rate loan?
+* What is a conventional loan?
-* Is fixed rate better than variable rate?
+* What is arm?
+* Is arm a good choice?
+* What loan should I get for an expensive property?
-* How much does a loan cost?
+* How much does it cost to get a bank loan?
-* Why do I need escrow?
-* I want to buy a very expensive property, which loan do you suggest?

 ![alt text](../images/1.5.3-n.png)